dataiku/Dataiku.jl/README.md

 get_dataframe(dataset"PROJECTKEY.myDataset"; infer_types=false, limit=200, sampling="random")
 ```

-### Load a Dataset as a Channel
+### Load a Dataset with Channel
 To be able to read data by chunk, without loading all the data in memory.
 The same keyword parameters can be given.
 ```julia
 chnl = Dataiku.iter_dataframes(dataset"myDataset", 1000)
 first_thousand_row = take!(chnk)
 second_thousand_row = take!(chnk)
 ```
-It is then possible to iterate through it
+It is possible to iterate through it
 ```julia
 for chunk in chnl
     do_stuff(chunk)